John Gavin: Personal life

-Gavin married actress Cicely Evans in 1957.
-They had two children and lived in Beverly Hills.
-The marriage ended in divorce in 1965.
-While making No Roses for Robert in Italy in 1967, Gavin dated co-star Luciana Paluzzi.
+Gavin was married to Cicely Evans from 1957 until their divorce in 1965.
+They had two daughters.
+While making No Roses for OSS 117 in Italy in 1967, Gavin dated co-star Luciana Paluzzi.

 In 1974, Gavin married stage and television actress Constance Towers.
 The two were introduced at a party in 1957 by Gavin's godfather, Jimmy McHugh.
 Towers had two children from her previous marriage to Eugene McGrath.
 Gavin and Towers remained married until his death in 2018.

-Gavin's daughter, Cristina, is an actress and his daughter, Maria, has a career in television production.

 Death

-Gavin died of complications from pneumonia after a long battle with leukemia on February 9, 2018, at his home in Beverly Hills, California.
+Gavin died of complications from pneumonia after a long battle with leukemia on February 9, 2018, at his home in Beverly Hills.